I get it.

 But if you have a trading plan…

-It removes subjectivity in your trading, minimize the roller coaster emotions, and keeps you prepared at all times.
+It removes subjectivity in your trading, minimizes the roller coaster emotions, and keeps you prepared at all times.

 Can you see the power of having a trading plan?